merative/acd-containers/src/pages/clouddocs/troubleshooting.md

 ## Missing Medical Codes

-Medical codes are supported as of the 2018AA version of the UMLS library.
-Ensure you are using the 2018AA or higher version of UMLS.
 For the [concept detection](/clouddocs/annotator_concept_detection/) and [attribute detection](/clouddocs/annotator_attribute_detection/) annotators, ensure you have specified the optional configuration parameter to return the medical codes in your flow definition.